treolabs/treopim/docs/en/user-guide/associations.md

 - Remove

 ![Associations single record actions](../../_assets/associations/associations-single-actions.jpg)

+> If any option is missing in your single record actions menu, please, contact your administrator.

 For details on these actions, please, refer to the [**Single Record Actions**](./views-and-panels.md#single-record-actions) section of the **Views and Panels** article in this user guide.